josefglatz/TYPO3-Distribution/Documentation/MovedExtThemeDocumentationFolder/Documentation/Markdown/Backend/Index.md

 ## Additional useful custom icons for the backend

 Some useful icons for the backend for e.g. custom content elements, grid elements, ... `EXT:theme/Resources/Public/Icons/Backend` and an own backend module to list all registerd icon identifiers.

+## Backend improvements for non-productive environments

+- No record is hidden after copying if the applicationContext begins with `Development`